Back

 Although taxes can be complicated for locum tenens physicians, with the right guidance, you can make good tax decisions.
 Find out the number of days in the country/U.S. state that may trigger tax and filing obligations and consult an expert early.

 Note: This information is intended to be general in nature and does not constitute tax advice.
-It cannot be used by any person as a basis for avoiding tax penalties that may be imposed by the IRS, any state, or foreign government.
+It cannot be used by any person as a basis for avoiding tax penalties that may be imposed by the IRS, any state or foreign government.
 Global Medical Staffing recommends consultation with a tax advisor to determine the tax implications for an individual provider specific to the individual and the travel assignment.